Glacial Drumlin State Trail: Jefferson to Sullivan

 Jefferson developed due to the waterpower made possible by the Rock River, and this location was the furthest up the river that steamboats could travel in 1839.
 New England settlers arrived in the area beginning in the 1830s.
 A century later during World War II, a prison camp named Camp Jefferson was built at the County Fairgrounds to house German POWs.
 Today, Jefferson is the county seat for Jefferson County.

-The bicycle route continues east from the travel plaza on W. Junction Road for 1.5 miles over several small hills.
+Returning to Glacial Drumlin State Trail, the route goes east from the travel plaza on Junction Road for 1.5 miles.
 To the north, a massive Valero Renewables plant dominates the skyline.
-Today it produces ethanol, distiller’s grains, livestock feed, and carbon dioxide for carbonated beverages.
+Today, it produces ethanol, distiller’s grains, livestock feed, and carbon dioxide for carbonated beverages.
 The site is the largest single consumer of corn in Wisconsin.

-The trail mainly ventures through rolling fertile farmland.
-The oval hills created by glaciers (Drumlins) occasionally rise up around the trail.
+The trail ventures through rolling fertile farmland.
+The oblong hills created by glaciers during anciet times are called Drumlins and rise up around the trail in certain places.
 While much of the path is shaded by a corridor of trees, in other places it traverses open marshes.

 The county park is a short distance to the right (south) on Duck Creek Road.
 An old silo sits by the parking lot, and a monument commemorates the Pohlmann family who farmed here.
 The park has a covered picnic shelter, restrooms, hand pump, grills, and playground.
 By car, it is reached by turning north on Duck Creek Road from U.S. Highway 18.